 Just like other countries, websites in Japan see a lot of value with infographics, especially if the data is really interesting.
 But linkable content can be YouTube Videos, interesting stories, charts of interesting data, or even an image.

 Here is one such example of an infographic that got a lot of attention in our client’s niche.
 This is a country-by-country ranking of the total market for Fashion EC sites.
-This graphic is hosted on the Printful Japan blog.

 One technique known as broken link building, where you find broken links on a prospects website.
 Then offer a better link to your site.

 Another similar technique is to offer a set of tips to the webmaster on how they can improve their website, or improve traffic to their site.
-Offers a little free Digital Marketing advice goes a long way.
+Offering a little free Digital Marketing advice goes a long way.

 Once again, thinking with a WIN/WIN mindset goes a long way in Japan.

 It is always wise to promote contents via social networks in Japan as well as the rest of the world.
 Promotion of contents leads to more backlinks.
-In Japan, Twitter is by far the most popular social network, but LINE and Facebook should also be considered.
+In Japan, Twitter is by far the most popular social network, but Instagram and Facebook should also be considered.
 LinkedIn is not so popular at this time, but is slowly gaining popularity.

 Guest posting is not common in Japan, So it can be considered a goldmine of opportunity.